alanjones2/Alan-Jones-article-code/pyscript/draft.md

 We will now flesh out those sections.

 First, I'm going to use the Bootstrap framework to make the whole app look nice.
 This means that we need to include the link to the Bootstrap css file.
-And we'll be using the Matplotlib, Pandas and js libraries, and those need to be declared in the `<py-env>...</pt-env>` section.
+And we'll be using the Matplotlib and Pandas libraries, and those need to be declared in the `<py-env>...</pt-env>` section.
 The `<head>...</head>` now looks like this:

     <head>
         <link rel="stylesheet"